aklinker1/vite-plugin-web-extension/packages/create-vite-plugin-web-extension/README.md

 When making change to the `indext.ts` or `src` directory, a deployment is required.

 To deploy, use the "Publish Starter Kit" action on GitHub.
 It will verify all the templates build successfully, bump the version, then deploy the package to NPM.

-Changelogs are not published to Github releases.
-Instead, look at the [`CHANGELOG.md`](./CHANGELOG.md) file in this directory.